telerik/xamarin-forms-docs/controls/listview/listview-cells.md

 slug: listview-cells
 ---
 ## Overview
-Cells are non visual objects used to describe a template for creating a visual element the inside each ListView item.
+Cells are non visual objects used to describe a template for creating a visual element inside each ListView item.

 - **ListViewTextCell** - derives from Xamarin.Forms.**TextCell** and is meant to visualize text and optionally detail text rendered as second row inside ListView item.
 This is the default cell of the RadListView.
 - **ItemSwipeTemplateCell** - derives from Xamarin.Forms.**ViewCell** and is used to visualize the content set as RadListView.**ItemSwipeContentTemplate**.